sheetaljoshi/sheetaljoshi/README.md

 I'm looking to collaborate on defining next gen cloud computing at edge, edge containers, kubernetes at edge, network functions, IoT, and SD-WAN.

 I truly enjoy solving customers challenges, working on proof-of-concepts, building distributed and scalable solutions, and problem solving.
 I am always in for any game day.

+I currently use mix of Java, Python, Javascript, Golang, Rust and Shell Script.